chuahjonglik/What-Can-Brown-Do-For-You/README.md

 6. **Cool Ending Animation**:
    - A brief celebratory message and animation are shown once all packages are successfully delivered.

-#### Execution Flow:
-1. **Parsing Inputs**:
-   - The package list and map are parsed to extract information like the starting point, end point, and package locations.
-2. **Delivery Simulation**:
-   - The delivery person starts at the designated starting point and moves sequentially to pick up packages based on the sorted list.
-   - After reaching the capacity limit or exhausting the sorted package list, the delivery person travels to the warehouse to unload.
-3. **Animation and Visualization**:
-   - Every movement, package pickup, and delivery step is dynamically visualized, providing real-time feedback.

 #### Example Output:
 - Animated visualization showing the movement through the grid.
 - Console logs tracking pickups, deliveries, and remaining capacity.